mohitdhami/Relay/README.md

-> Disclaimer: The App has active usability issues, cloning and re-building the repository may throw errors
+> Disclaimer: This application currently has active usability issues.
+If you attempt to clone and rebuild the repository, you may encounter errors.
+I recommend using this codebase strictly for reference purposes, rather than for practical application or development.

 ## Relay - A Discord Clone